Variations on the theme of the Trotter-Kato theorem for homogenization of periodic hyperbolic systems: Introduction

 The paper is devoted to homogenization of periodic differential operators (DO's).
 More precisely, we are interested in the so-called operator error estimates, i.~e., in quantitative homogenization results, admitting formulation in the uniform operator topology.

-For elliptic and parabolic problems, estimates of such type are very well studied, see, e.~g., the book \cite[Chapter 14]{CDGr}, the survey \cite{ZhPasUMN}, the papers \cite{BSu,SuAA} and references therein.
-For hyperbolic problems situation is different.
+For elliptic and parabolic problems, estimates of such type are very well studied, see, e.~g., books \cite[Chapter 14]{CDGr} and \cite{Sh}, the survey \cite{ZhPasUMN}, the papers \cite{BSu,SuAA} and references therein.
+For hyperbolic problems the situation is different.
 In the present paper, we deal with the hyperbolic systems in $\mathbb{R}^d$.